anynines/klutchio/crossplane-api/README.md

 ```

 If the field is omitted the Secret name falls back to `{servicebinding-name}-pg-creds`.

+> **Note:** The composition also creates an internal Secret named
+> `{servicebinding-name}-pg-creds-raw` used to surface credentials inside the pipeline.
+> It is not intended for application use.

 > **Note**
 > `ServiceBindings` are not designed to target a data services within arbitrary `Namespaces`.
 This design restriction enables `ServiceBindings` to work within the `kube-bind` context, where `Namespaces` are dynamically allocated.